tsouthom/spymaster/README.md

 ## Credits
 * All sprite assets have been designed and produced by tsouthom.
 * Programming was done by tsouthom.
+* Assisting with the dialogue and game design was my lovely wife, Nihan.
 * The pixel font is Pixelify Sans, designed by Stefie Justprince, part of Google Fonts.
 Copyright 2021 The Pixelify Sans Project Authors (http://github.com/eifetx/Pixelify-Sans), licensed under the SIL Open Font License, Version 1.1.